pic-protocol/pic-spec/draft/0.1/pic-spec.md

 Authority MAY derive from:

-1. **Identity-Based Grants**: Permissions associated with the origin subject's identity
+1. **Identity-Based Grants**: Permissions associated with the origin principal's identity
    - User roles and permissions (RBAC)
    - User attributes (ABAC)
    - Group memberships